Do you know what the secret is to launching a successful SaaS Sales Strategy?

 3. Verify Every Assumption with Data

-It’s so easy to assume your persona’s characteristics.
+It's so easy to assume your buyer persona's characteristics.

-But it’s very hard though to get those assumptions right.
+But it's extremely hard though to get those assumptions right.

 For example, since so many SaaS marketers obsess over A/B testing, it's easy to take that behaviour for granted.
 Particularly, if your product helps them increase their results.

 But the chances are that they don't associate what you do with split testing.
 And as a result, don't think of what your product does when looking for conversion-related information.